antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 In this section we give some context for some of the definitions above.

+### Users vs programmers

+Most people utilizing Python a Python users not Python programmers:

+- Python users learn how to use a few Python libraries and all their professional lives unfold within the workflows envisioned by the designers and developers of those libraries.

+  - (Regardless how good, sound, tested, or useful the corresponding implementations are.)

+- Python programmers are capable of writing complete products in Python.

+  - That includes libraries.

+  - Making a Python library require language knowledge that Python users usually do not have or care to acquire.

 ### Python is a reaction to Perl

 Python's inventor Guido van Rossum got scared from Perl, and decided to make a programming language